 A. When using a whisker biscuit

-The odd-colored fletching or index vane goes up if you fire a compound bow with a whisker biscuit.
+The odd color fletching up or down is not intuitive to the untrained eye.
 If you’ve observed, the whiskers on the bottom of the whisker biscuit have a different color than the rest.

 The whiskers with a different shade are stiffer than others and endure more wear and tear.
 Across these stiffer whiskers, there will be uneven forces across the vanes, which will disrupt the arrow’s trajectory.